Angola Horror: Accident

-The train was formed of so-called "compromise cars", which were designed to allow trains to run on both the of the New York Central Railroad as well as the of the Lake Shore Railroad.
+The train was made up of so-called "compromise cars", which were designed to allow trains to run on both the of the New York Central Railroad as well as the of the Lake Shore Railroad.
 This allowed 3/4 in lateral movement on the Ohio gauge and created instability.
 As the train neared the truss bridge over Big Sister Creek just east of Angola at 3:11, it ran over a frog (the crossing point of two rails).
 The front axle of the rear car was slightly bent, and the frog caused a wheel on the defective axle to jump off the track, derailing the rear car, which then swayed violently from side to side.
 The brakes were applied, but the train still traveled at considerable speed as it crossed the bridge.
 The last car uncoupled from the train and plunged down into the icy gorge.
 The second-to-last car also derailed, but made it to the other side of the gorge before sliding 30 ft down the embankment.
-This car’s sole passenger was killed.
+This car's sole passenger was killed.

 Deaths

 The last car plunged 40 ft down the ice-covered slope to the gully bottom and came to a rest, at a 45-degree angle, with a crash.
 The passengers were thrown together at the end of the car onto the overturned stove.
 The stove from the other end of the car fell upon them and released hot coals.
-The carriage immediately caught fire, the fuel from the kerosene lamps fueling the flames.
+The carriage quickly caught fire, the fuel from the kerosene lamps fueling the flames.
 Only two people escaped alive from the carriage; some may have suffocated, but the majority were burned alive.
 Witnesses spoke of hearing the screams of those trapped inside lasting for five minutes.